-You can check out my podcast, “The Jimmi & Dan Variety Cast” here, and you can email me at:
+You can check out my podcast, “The Jimmi & Dan Variety Cast” here.

 1. I grew up on a dairy farm with 500 cows, and realized I might be gay when I used to “feel dizzy” around the shirtless and hot boys who were my dad’s summer farmhands.
 I was 9 at the time and they were muscular and NEVER wore shirts.
 I got especially dizzy when they skinny-dipped in our swimming pool.
 I wish I would have figured out who I was then.

 2. I almost became a professional photojournalist – I interviewed at The Brooks Institute in Santa Barbara to become a pro after graduating from Dartmouth.
 Instead, I went to work in education.

 3. When I was 13, I auditioned and screentested for “On Golden Pond,” the movie with Henry and Jane Fonda and Katherine Hepburn.
 I was playing Billy (the smartass grandson) in summer stock at a theater in Maine (I was such a little fag – see my post TURNING FORTY: Top Ten Signs that your son is gay).
 The casting agent came to check out the play and asked me to audition.
 Unfortunately, I hit puberty between the summer and late fall and my voice cracked like that of Peter Brady when I finally auditioned.
 My fucking hormones!
 They gave the part to another young actor instead.